>>

 Manticore Search - Indexing data from MySQL example

-The most simple plain index defition contains the path pattern of the index files and reference of the source the index would use.
+The most simple plain table definition contains the path pattern of the table files and reference to the source the table would use.

 Let's look at the source.
 The first parameter defines the connector type, in our case 'mysql'.
 Next are the connection parameters to the database we connect.

-The engine doesn't necessary have to get data from a single table, instead a query is used, which can join data from multiple cases.
+The engine doesn't necessarily have to get data from a single table; instead, a query is used, which can join data from multiple cases.

 The rest of the source parameters define the attributes taken from the sql_query result.
 Anything not declared here will be considered a fulltext field.